subbat9710/News-App/README.md

 The project has the following features:

 * Calls the News API to retrieve a list of news articles.
-* Maps the API response to a News class.
+* Maps the API response to a News class
 * Displays the news articles on the console.
 ## Dependencies
 The project uses the following dependencies: